Aeroflot Flight 5143: Investigation

-Official conclusions

 CCCP-85311's cockpit voice recorder was severely damaged by the impact.
 The Ministry of Civil Aviation had concluded the cause of the accident:The cause of the disaster was the aircraft entering a flat spin at cruising altitude with a high flight mass, influenced by a high non-standard outside air temperature, a small angle of attack margin, and engine thrust.
 Under these flight conditions and the rapidly developing catastrophic situation, the crew made a number of deviations from the requirements of the Flight Operations Manual, lost speed, and was unable to control the aircraft.The Ministry of Civil Aviation revealed that, during the proposal of the Tupolev Design Bureau and the State Research Institute of Civil Aviation, the flight weight of the Tu-154 was increased from 70 tonnes at an altitude of 12,500 meters to 86.5 tonnes for a flight level of 12,100 meters, without taking into account deviations in outside air temperatures from standard ones.

-Theories

-It is believed that the crew had been exhausted due to the poor resting conditions during the delay at Karshi, which caused the pilots to make inadequate decisions during the ascent and fail to be aware of the situation.
-This is unconfirmed, as the investigation materials made by the Ministry of Civil Aviation are classified and not published.